nielsdelestinne/niedel.be/_posts/2020-09-20-build-a-static-website-with-a-custom-theme-using-jekyll.markdown

 You can find the entire source code of this website & blog on [github.com](https://github.com/nielsdelestinne/niedel.be).

-The following official resources contain more information on the discusses topics above:
+The following official resources contain more information on the discussed topics above:
 - [Installation](https://jekyllrb.com/docs/installation/)
 - [Quickstart](https://jekyllrb.com/docs/)
 - [Step by step tutorial](https://jekyllrb.com/docs/step-by-step/01-setup/)